MG Software.

 Background

-The design tool landscape has consolidated dramatically since 2023.
-Figma dominates the collaborative design space with over 80% market share among product teams, while Adobe XD has shifted toward maintenance mode.
+The design tool landscape has consolidated dramatically since Adobe's failed acquisition of Figma in 2023.
+Figma dominates the collaborative design space with over 80% market share among product teams, while Adobe XD has shifted permanently to maintenance mode with no roadmap for new features.
 New teams almost universally choose Figma, making it the industry standard for modern UI and UX design workflows.
+The shift has been so decisive that many design education programs and bootcamps have dropped Adobe XD from their curriculum entirely.
+For development agencies like MG Software, this consolidation simplifies our toolchain: one design tool, one set of integrations, and one workflow for all client projects regardless of their size or industry.

 Figma